manuelbl/JavaDoesUSB/README.md

 ### macOS

 No special considerations apply.
-Using this library, a Java application can connect to any USB device and claim any interfaces that isn't claimed by an operating system driver or another application.
-Standard operation system drivers can be unloaded if the application is run with root privileges.
+Using this library, a Java application can connect to any USB device and claim any interface that isn't claimed by an operating system driver or another application.
+Standard operation system drivers can be unloaded if the application is run with *root* privileges.
 It runs both on Macs with Apple Silicon and Intel processors.

 ### Linux

 *libudev* is used to discover and monitor USB devices.
 It is closely tied to *systemd*.
-So the library only runs on Linux distributions with *systemd* and the related libraries.
+So the library runs on Linux distributions with *systemd* and the related libraries.
 The majority of Linux distributions suitable for desktop computing (as opposed to distributions optimized for containers) fulfill this requirement.
 It runs on both Intel and ARM64 processors.

-Similar to macOS, a Java application can connect to any USB device and claim any interfaces that isn't claimed by an operating system driver or another application.
+Similar to macOS, a Java application can connect to any USB device and claim any interface that isn't claimed by an operating system driver or another application.
 Standard operation system drivers can be unloaded (without the need for root privileges).

 Most Linux distributions set up user accounts without permissions to access USB devices.
 The *udev* system daemon is responsible for assigning permissions to USB devices.
 It can be configured to assign specific permissions or ownership: